 The invitation is to recognize circumstances or people around you, oppressing you - keeping you down, including yourself.

 I grew up with the illusion that my family’s foundation was solid, like an island.
-It was my mother who set the stage: she was a mixed-race Hispanic child raised in an orphanage because she was taken from her mother after her own father’s death.
+It was my mother who set the stage: she was raised in a catholic orphanage because she was taken from her mother after her own father’s death.
 A single mom with five children from three different men, she was only twenty-five years old when she had all five of us.
 We grew up together.
 We didn’t need or rely on anyone for anything.
 My mother, the poorest little rich girl, taught us hunger, yearning, and entitlement.
 Everything we came by was fought for, earned, stolen, or traded.
 We were like gypsy pirates, and there was honor among thieves when it came to my family.
 In my mind we shared everything and took care of each other; blood was thicker than anything, and we’d always be able to rely on each other.
 But, even at home, it was a dog eat dog world.
 For the longest time, I thought the saying was doggy-dog-world, which felt cuter and more benign.
 The dinner table was fraught with competition for the best, or any, portion of meat.
 We fought for mom’s attention at the sacrifice of our relationships with each other.
 I thought it didn’t matter whether my siblings loved me as long as I had my mother’s love, but it sure hurt my feelings when I realized I did need them, but they were unavailable.

 Once mom was gone, there was no loyalty or honor and no peacekeeper.
 We scattered from each other like dried autumn leaves across the barren dirt lawn, each dragging our black plastic trash bag of human baggage, bad habits, and ideals.
 I wondered who we were now that our matriarch was gone; who I was now that I was no longer someone’s favorite child.
 I felt like I lost my sense of humor when she died because I could always make her laugh.
 We could no longer accuse her of neglect or have her to tell us we could kick any addiction.
 None of our family stories mattered anymore.
 It was as if our story died with her.